 Wide receivers dropping passes at a high rate

 Did you know that in 2018 the Bears had the least amount of drops in the NFL at just 13 all season?
 Crazy right?

 Well, the Bears receiving core did a complete 180 as they ranked 6th in the NFL with 32 dropped passes through the entire season in 2019.
 Like the offensive line, they picked it up late in the year but it is still a shocking stat considering how great this core was just one year ago.

 Mitchell Trubisky has to be better

 A lot of people might be upset that I am making so many excuses for Trubisky and that is fair.
-At the same time it is hard to ignore the lack of help he had in 2019.
+At the same time, it is hard to ignore the lack of help he had in 2019.
 Literally all five of the things I listed above have a direct correlation to the production that Trubisky puts out.
 Don’t get me wrong, I don’t believe Trubisky is exempt from any blame here.
 He was an inconsistent, under-achieving mess almost all season long.
-Sure he has had his flashes but that seems to be his M.O. at this point in his career.
+Sure he had his flashes but that seems to be his M.O. at this point in his career.

 He has games where he looks absolutely brilliant and others where we sit back and just scream at the TV for three hours.
 There is no in-between with Mitch.